California gearing up for major enforcement action against Volkswagen

 | SACRAMENTO

-SACRAMENTO California is preparing a major enforcement action against carmaker Volkswagen AG (VOWG_p.DE) over its admitted cheating on tailpipe emissions tests, the state's top air official said on Thursday.
+SACRAMENTO California is preparing a series of actions against carmaker Volkswagen (VOWG_p.DE) over its admitted cheating on tailpipe emissions tests, the state's top air official said on Thursday.

+"Right now we are organizing ourselves for a major enforcement action," said Mary Nichols, chair of the California Air Resources Board.

 The state is also preparing to oversee a recall of vehicles in California equipped with the device that allowed it to pass laboratory tests measuring their output of the air pollutant NOx, which contributes to smog, Nichols said.

-"Our top priority is to make sure these cars are in compliance," said Stanley Young, spokesman for the Air Board.
+"Our top priority is to make sure these cars are in compliance," said Stanley Young, spokesperson for the Air Board.

 "That will obviously involve at some point a recall.
 But first VW has to demonstrate to us what they are going to do and that it will be effective," he said.